ESCOMP/CTSM/doc/source/users_guide/overview/introduction.rst

 ============================

-`What's new with |version| science <https://escomp.github.io/ctsm-docs/doc/build/html/tech_note/Introduction/CLM50_Tech_Note_Introduction.html#|version|/>`_
-The |cesmrelease| `What's New Science <CLM-URL>`_ and `What's New Software <CLM-URL>`_ pages gives a synopsis of the changes to all CESM components since the CESM1.1.1 release.
+`What's new with |version| science <https://escomp.github.io/ctsm-docs/doc/build/html/tech_note/Introduction/CLM50_Tech_Note_Introduction.html#|version|/>`_ gives a synopsis of the changes to CLM since the CLM4.5 release.
 More details are given in the `CLM ChangeLog file <CLM-URL>`_.

 Previous release pages give similar list of changes for previous versions of the model.
-The `CLM4 in CESM1.0.5 User's Guide <CLM-URL>`_ gives information on the updates for versions up to CLM4 in CESM1.0.5.

 .. _users-guide-overview: